djs21/tmuxai/README.md

 External files are loaded automatically and override inline definitions if keys conflict.

 See the `personas_example/` directory for sample files.
+Example personas include:
+- `sysadmin.yaml`: For system administration and operations tasks
+- `debugger.yaml`: For debugging and troubleshooting code
+- `pair_programmer.yaml`: For general programming assistance (default)

 #### Auto-Selection Rules